 If you’re a parent, you’re probably bracing yourself for the summer with your teen.
 There are so many things to consider: everything from what time your teenager needs to be out of the bed in the morning, how much time they should spend gaming, expectations around the house and curfew, and whether or not they should have a summer job, just to name a few.
 And typically, the teen’s perspective is vastly different from your point of view.

 Obviously, the school year can be very taxing and it’s nice to have less stress during the summer.
 But experts encourage you to avoid throwing structure out the window as your kids rest up for the next school year.

 One way to keep your teen constructively involved is to strongly encourage them to find a summer job.
 While 13 or 14 may be too young for employment, they do have other options.
 It isn’t too young to do yard work, babysit, clean houses, or some other type of work.

-Teens can learn so much from having a job.
+Teens can learn so much from a job experience.
 In fact, it can help prepare them for life.
 Actually going through the interview process is a serious accomplishment, as many young people struggle with conversations that don’t involve texting.
 Learning how to look someone in the eyes and answer questions about yourself is huge.

 Once they have secured a job, they typically have the chance to learn a few things, like how to: